-Design Miami/ Basel returns to the Herzog & de Meuron-designed fairgrounds for its 13th edition, presenting its traditional mix of new creative projects, iconic designs from the past and conceptual interpretations of the genre.
-With 43 international galleries presenting work from names of modern and contemporary design, as well as ten special Curio presentations and more large-scale installations, this edition once again offers a magnificent celebration of culture and commerce.
-Here are our highlights to look out for.
+Design Miami/ Basel returned to the Herzog & de Meuron-designed fairgrounds for its 13th edition, presenting its traditional mix of new creative projects, iconic designs from the past and conceptual interpretations of the genre.
+With 43 international galleries presenting work from names of modern and contemporary design, as well as ten special Curio presentations and more large-scale installations, this edition once again offered a magnificent celebration of culture and commerce.
+Here are our highlights.

 (Con)temporary Home by ETEL

 This year’s Collectors Lounge is created by Brazilian brand ETEL and designed by Italian architecture firm Superluna.
 The space is designed to feel like a domestic environment, encased in a steel frame which gently separates the lounge area from the bustling fair.
 Inside, contemporary and historical Brazilian design pieces are arranged in conversation with photographs by Ruy Teixeira, which complete the space.
 Among the iconic furniture offering guests a place to relax and enjoy a glass of champagne is a notable selection of pieces by Jorge Zalszupin, a special tribute to the Brazilian master’s 96th birthday.

 New York gallery Friedman Benda presents a new body of work from the Tokyo-based Nendo, a collection created to impress the illusion of watercolour paintings on paper.
 The 18 pieces are made of folded sheets of metal finished with a technique that makes them appear like pieces of paper, then painted by hand to mimic a light blue watercolour effect.
 The pieces suggest traditional furniture shapes, reimaged by the design studio in slightly abstract compositions.
 The paint interacting with the forms creates a poetic illusory effect. www.friedmanbenda.com